mnielLab/AbEpiTope-1.0/README.md

 * **Low confidence antibody screening with AbEpiTarget-1.0, D):** For an antigen group (antibodies modelled to the same antigen), only predict the highest scoring antibody-antigen pair as the correct antibody, if its AbEpiTarget-1.0 score is 0.0296 more than the second best scoring antibody-antigen pair.

 ## Cite
-If you found AbEpiTope-1.0 useful in your research, please cite:
+If you found AbEpiTope-1.0 useful in your research, please cite:<br>
 [AbEpiTope-1.0: Improved antibody target prediction by use of AlphaFold and inverse folding](https://doi.org/10.1126/sciadv.adu1823).